Kaito-a-bit/TIL/README.md

 # TIL
 This is the repository for TIL💪
-I'm gonna put donwn What I learned about Swift fttb.
+I'm gonna put donwn what I learned about Swift fttb.